rseal/Software-Defined-Radar-Simulator/readme.txt

 Installation Notes:

+1. From the root folder, cd to scripts and execute:
+   a. waf distclean
+   b. waf configure
+   c. sudo waf install_headers

-1. At the root folder, build the sdr library by executing : "waf configure build"
+2. From the root folder, build the sdr library by executing :
+   a. waf configure
+   b. waf build

-2. Go to the <project>/receivers/usrp_v1 folder.
+3. Go to the <project>/receivers/usrp_v1 folder.
    a.
 The CIC filter parameters can be modified in sdr.yml (see cic section).
-   b.
-Prepare the waf build script with "waf configure"
+   b. waf configure
-   c.
-Generate the CIC filter with "waf build --gc".
+   c. waf build --gc
-   d.
-Build the receiver with "waf build".
+   d. waf build
    e.
-Go to the build folder and execute "test_rx_channel" to run sample data through the receiver.
+Go to the "build" folder and execute "test_rx_channel" to run sample data through the receiver.
    f.
 Output data will be captured as ASCII data in "*.dat" files.
    g.
 Runtime parameters can be edited in stimulus.yml
    h.
 The input stimulus can be replaced in test_bench.cpp (see include/input/xxx for list of inputs).